openfga/openfga-cedar-comparison/README.md

 type folder
   relations
+    # define parent: [folder] -> Not added because Cedar does not support recursion
     define organization: [organization]
     define owner: [user]
-    define editor: [user] or owner
-    define viewer: [user] or editor or member from organization
+    define editor: [user] or owner # or editor from parent define viewer: [user] or editor or member from organization # or viewer from parent

     define can_view: viewer
     define can_edit: editor